-- Safe use of e-mail; - Safe use of the internet including use of internet-based communication services, such as instant messaging and social network or any other school approved system; - Safe use of the school network, including the wireless network, equipment and data; - Safe use of digital images and digital technologies, such as mobile phones and digital cameras; - Publication of pupil information/photographs/videos/posts/blogs/calendars and information available on the school website; - Capturing and storing photographs/videos/audio files on personal and school/academy owned devices - Cyberbullying procedures; - Their role in providing Online Safety education for pupils; - The need to keep personal information secure.
+- Publication of pupil information/photographs/videos/posts/blogs/calendars and information available on the school website; - Capturing and storing photographs/videos/audio files on personal and school/academy owned devices - · Cyberbullying procedures; - Their role in providing Online Safety education for pupils; - The need to keep personal information secure.

-All staff are formally updated about Online Safety matters at least once a year.
+All staff are formally updated about Online Safety matters and Cyber Security at least once a year.